RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>7</sup> Neither, because they are the seed of Abraham, [are they] all children: but, In Isaac shall thy seed be called.
 <sup>8</sup> That is, They which are the children of the flesh, these [are] not the children of God: but the children of the promise are counted for the seed.
 <sup>9</sup> For this [is] the word of promise, At this time will I come, and Sara shall have a son.
-<sup>10</sup> And not only [this]; but when Rebecca also had conceived by one , [even] by our father Isaac;
+<sup>10</sup> And not only [this]; but when Rebecca also had conceived by one, [even] by our father Isaac;
 <sup>11</sup> (For [the children] being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth;)
 <sup>12</sup>  It was said unto her, The elder shall serve the younger.
 <sup>13</sup> As it is written, Jacob have I loved, but Esau have I hated.
 <sup>14</sup> What shall we say then?
 [Is there] unrighteousness with God?
-God forbid .
+God forbid.
 <sup>15</sup> For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.
 <sup>16</sup> So then [it is] not of him that willeth, nor of him that runneth, but of God that sheweth mercy.
 <sup>17</sup> For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might shew my power in thee, and that my name might be declared throughout all the earth.
 <sup>18</sup> Therefore hath he mercy on whom he will [have mercy], and whom he will he hardeneth.
 <sup>19</sup> Thou wilt say then unto me, Why doth he yet find fault?
 For who hath resisted his will?
 <sup>20</sup> Nay but, O man, who art thou that repliest against God?
 Shall the thing formed say to him that formed [it], Why hast thou made me thus?
 <sup>21</sup>  Hath not the potter power over the clay, of the same lump to make one vessel unto honour, and another unto dishonour?
 <sup>22</sup> [What] if God, willing to shew [his] wrath, and to make his power known, endured with much longsuffering the vessels of wrath fitted to destruction:
 <sup>23</sup> And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory,
 <sup>24</sup>  Even us, whom he hath called, not of the Jews only, but also of the Gentiles?
 <sup>25</sup> As he saith also in Osee, I will call them my people, which were not my people; and her beloved, which was not beloved.
 <sup>26</sup> And it shall come to pass, [that] in the place where it was said unto them, Ye [are] not my people; there shall they be called the children of the living God.
 <sup>27</sup> Esaias also crieth concerning Israel, Though the number of the children of Israel be as the sand of the sea, a remnant shall be saved: